From Generation to Detection: A Multimodal Multi-Task Dataset for Benchmarking Health Misinformation: Experiments

 \subsection{Baseline Models}

 We established various multimodal baselines, including both proprietary and open-source models for a comprehensive comparison. \textbf{Proprietary models:} We employed GPT-4o and GPT-4o Mini, which have demonstrated excellent performance on open-source benchmarks such as MMLU~\cite{mmmlu}, HumanEval~\cite{chen2021codex}, and MMMU~\cite{MMMU}, and are widely adopted in vision and language research.
-These models serve as a benchmark standard, representing the top zero-shot performance that current state-of-the-art VLLMs can achieve. \textbf{Open-sourced models:} We include three open-source VLLMs for a comprehensive comparison.
+These models serve as a benchmark standard, representing the top zero-shot performance that current state-of-the-art VLLMs can achieve. \textbf{Open-sourced models:} We include three general open-source VLLMs for a comprehensive comparison.
 These models are: Llama-3.2-Vision, built on the Llama-3.1-8B text model with a 2-billion-parameter vision encoder; LLaVA-1.6, which utilises the 7-billion-parameter Qwen v1.5 model with CLIP-ViT-L-336 attached via an MLP projection layer; and Qwen2-VL, which employs Multimodal Rotary Position Embedding (M-RoPE) with a 675M vision encoder and Qwen2-7B, resulting in a total of 7.6B parameters.
-These models demonstrate competitive zero-shot performance on vision-and-language benchmarks. \textbf{See appendix for detailed experiment setup and prompts.}
+To further access the performance of domain specific model, we also include MedGemma, which is a 4B model of Gemma3 variants that are trained for performance on medical text and image comprehension.
+These models demonstrate competitive zero-shot performance on vision-and-language benchmarks.